megan-payne/water-pump/README.md

 https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/

-# Programming
+## Programming

 The analysis will be done using the python programming language.
+The files will be shareable via a Docker container.

-# Code files
+## Code files

-Add some information about the code structure.
+The code files are divided into several parts.

+Data Visualization - This takes a look at the data in the different fields.
+Model Building - Create and build a model.
+Then predict on test data.
+Map Building - Building a map of the water sources and their functionality.

+## Unresolved issues

+The API for Taarifa has not been updated in 3 years and appears to be broken.
+Installation cannot be completed, which means the status of the water pumps cannot be tested.

+## To Do

+Add a map of Tanzania with the water sources listed, broken down by status.